ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ### 5.4 Files
 - [Click here](./sql%20file/all_sql.sql) to download the `.sql` file that contains all the sql commands i used in this project.
+- [Click here](./problem%20statement/Project_Statement(NorthwindTraders).docx) to download the full problem statement for this project.
+-
 ### 5.5 Reference
 - The Northwind Database was accessed and downloaded from the official [Microsoft SQL Server Samples repository on GitHub](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).
 - Documentation on how to use the Northwind Database file can be accessed from the official [Microsoft SQL Server Samples repository on GitHub](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs#readme)